Forward

 2017-03-23 11:50:43 -0600 [info]: listening fluent socket on 0.0.0.0:24224

-If the TAG parameter is not set, the plugin will retain the tag.
-Keep in mind that TAG is important for routing rules inside Fluentd.
+If the tag parameter isn't set, the plugin will retain the tag.
+The tag is important for routing rules inside Fluentd.

-Using the CPU input plugin as an example we will flush CPU metrics to Fluentd with tag fluent_bit:
+Using the CPU input plugin as an example, you can flush cpu metrics with the tag fluent_bit to Fluentd:

 2017-03-23 11:53:06 -0600 fluent_bit: {"cpu_p":0.0,"user_p":0.0,"system_p":0.0,"cpu0.p_cpu":0.0,"cpu0.p_user":0.0,"cpu0.p_system":0.0,"cpu1.p_cpu":0.0,"cpu1.p_user":0.0,"cpu1.p_system":0.0,"cpu2.p_cpu":0.0,"cpu2.p_user":0.0,"cpu2.p_system":0.0,"cpu3.p_cpu":1.0,"cpu3.p_user":1.0,"cpu3.p_system":0.0}